habitat-sh/habitat/www/source/docs/run-packages-service-groups.html.md

 By default, every service joins the _servicename_.**default** service group unless otherwise specified at runtime.

 In addition, multiple service groups can reside in the same ring.
-This allows data exposed by supervisors to be shared with other members of the ring regardless of which group they are in.
+This allows data exposed by Supervisors to be shared with other members of the ring regardless of which group they are in.

 ## Joining a service group